-The Pediatric Device Breakthrough collaborative event is one of the many ways CTSI and PDIC are working together to support University researchers discover better medical technologies and solutions to help children.
-The April 18 event coordinated connections that may funnel into the Pediatric Device Breakthrough Collaborative Funding Program, which provides seed funds and operational support for collaborations between University of Minnesota faculty members and outside entities so they can move pediatric medical device technologies forward.
+For example, the Pediatric Device Breakthrough Collaborative Funding Program provides seed funds and operational support for collaborations between University of Minnesota faculty members and outside entities so they can move pediatric medical device technologies forward.
+The April 13 event facilitated connections that may funnel into the funding program.